cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 It is possible to cancel an in-progress channel upgrade if the following are true:

-- the channel has not yet reached the `FLUSHCOMPLETE` state.
+- The channel has not yet reached the `FLUSHCOMPLETE` state.
-- the upgrade has been initiated.
+- The upgrade has been initiated.
 This will be true if the `MsgChannelUpgradeInit` or `MsgChannelUpgradeTry` message has been submitted.
-- ExistenceProof of an `ErrorReceipt` on the counterparty chain at an appropriate upgrade sequence is submitted for a failed upgrade attempt.
+- Existence proof of an `ErrorReceipt` on the counterparty chain at an appropriate upgrade sequence is submitted for a failed upgrade attempt.

 > Note: if the signer is the authority, e.g. the `gov` address, no `ErrorReceipt` or proof is required.
 > These can be left empty in the `MsgChannelUpgradeCancel` message.